Kutuz4/ImplicitlyNormalizedForecasterWithClipping/README.md

 In this repository we provide code for experiments with different popular MultiArmBandits solvers and heavy-tailed noise in reward functions.
 We also demonstrate our novel solver from paper
 https://arxiv.org/abs/2305.06743.

-In order to run code clone this repo and type command
+In order to run code:

+- clone this repo and install requirements

+- type command

 `python3 main.py --n_arms 2 --iterations 8000 --n_runs 100 --plot_num 2 --output output_folder_name `